Installing from source#

 Building and installing#

-Whether you are using Anaconda or Hombrew/python.org Python, you will need to then run pip install dipy.
+Whether you are using Anaconda or Homebrew/python.org Python, you will need to then run pip install dipy.
 When you do that, it should now compile the code with this OpenMP-enabled compiler, and things should go faster!

 Testing#